Training for the Cathedral choirs is in the hands of a team of highly-skilled professional musicians:

-Originating from Yorkshire, Peter has spent the last eight years forging his musical career in London.
+Originating from Yorkshire, Peter spent eight years forging his musical career in London before moving to Ireland.
 He studied choral conducting for two years at the Royal Academy of Music with Patrick Russill and Paul Brough.
 He was the winner of the Alan Kirby prize for choir training 2007/8 and the Thomas Armstrong Prize for Choral Conducting 2008/9 and took part in masterclasses with David Hill and the BBC Singers.

 Peter began his career working as the organ scholar of Liverpool Metropolitan Cathedral and as the organ scholar at the College of St. Hild and St. Bede, University of Durham for three years.
 It was here that he read a degree in music and also directed the Durham University Chamber Choir.
 After graduating, he sang as a Lay Clerk in Peterborough Cathedral choir and he conducted the chamber choir St. Peter’s Singers, and the Peterborough Children’s Choir.

 Whilst he lived in London he was the Head of Co-Curricular Music at St Dunstan’s College, Catford, he directed the Southampton University Chamber Choir, the Hogarth Singers, the A Cappella Singers of Weybridge, and the vocal chamber group Novem Altare.
 He was also Director of Music and Organist at Christ Church, East Sheen.

 He is primarily a choral specialist and voice trainer who has led workshops and choral days with singers of all ages.
 He has run ‘Come and Sing’ events on Handel’s Messiah and Mozart’s Requiem and has curated a series of Bach’s Cantatas and Passions and Handel’s Chandos Anthems.
 He has a particularly enthusiasm for Baroque music and uses period instrument ensembles regularly.